The shape and simplicity biases of adversarially robust ImageNet-trained CNNs

 \subsubsection{Performance on shape-less images}

-We created shape-less images by dividing each ImageNet-CL image into a grid of $p\times p$ even patches where $p \in \{2, 4, 8\}$ and re-combining them randomly into a new ``scrambled'' version (Fig.~\ref{fig:unseen}d).
+We create shape-less images by dividing each ImageNet-CL image into a grid of $p\times p$ even patches where $p \in \{2, 4, 8\}$ and re-combining them randomly into a new ``scrambled'' version (Fig.~\ref{fig:unseen}c).
 On average, over three grid types, we observed a larger accuracy drop in R models compared to S models, ranging from 1.6$\times$ to $2.04\times$ lower accuracy (Table~\ref{tab:adv_acc}d).
-That is, \textbf{R model performance drops substantially more than S models when object shapes are removed}---another evidence for their reliance on shapes.
-See Fig.~\ref{fig:resnet_top-5-scrambled} for the predictions of ResNet and ResNet-R on patch-scrambled images.
+That is, \textbf{R models become substantially less accurate than S models when shape cues are removed by patch-shuffling}---another evidence for their exclusive reliance on shapes (instead of textures).
+See Fig.~\ref{fig:resnet_top-5-scrambled} for the predictions of ResNet and ResNet-R on scrambled patches.